adamscourfield/Anaxi---Temp/replit.md

   - **Time-of-Day Distribution**: Hourly histogram (0-23) showing when incidents occur
   - **Day-of-Week Distribution**: Weekly pattern analysis (Monday-Sunday)
 - **Interactive Drill-Down**: All analytics elements are clickable to view detailed on-call information
-  - Teacher rows: Show all completed on-calls by that teacher
+  - Teacher rows: Show all completed on-calls by that teacher (filtered by userId)
-  - Student rows: Show all on-calls for that student
+  - Student rows: Show all on-calls for that student (filtered by studentId)
-  - Time chart bars: Show on-calls that occurred during that hour
+  - Time chart bars: Show on-calls that occurred during that hour (Europe/London timezone)
-  - Day chart bars: Show on-calls that occurred on that day
+  - Day chart bars: Show on-calls that occurred on that day (Europe/London timezone)
   - Details displayed in a dialog with full incident information, sorted by most recent first
+  - Analytics API includes studentId in byStudent data to enable accurate filtering
 - **Summary Statistics**: Total, open, and completed on-call counts

 #### Permission Management UI